 As newborns, it’s essential for puppies to stay warm, hydrated, and fed, but some fare better than others.
 Orphaned pups are often found by good samaritans and pet lovers like you, who otherwise wouldn’t know much about 4-week-old puppy care.
-Dogs are considered newborns until around 12 weeks, so this early stage of development is oh-so-important in their lives.
+Dogs are considered newborns until around 12 weeks, so this early stage of maturity is oh-so-important in their lives.

 Three-week-old puppy care can seem daunting, but with trusted guidance and a lot of time, anyone is capable of helping newborn pups thrive.
 That being said, when newborns are away from their mothers and without care, they’re at high risk — no one should blame themselves if things don’t go as planned.
 Thankfully, you can give orphaned pups the best chance at growing up happy and healthy by learning about their needs and being prepared.
 Here’s what you need to know.